tildearrow/Letter/README.md

 How To (Compiling Jar From Source)
 ------
-To compile Paper, you need JDK 16 and an internet connection.
+To compile Letter, you need JDK 16 and an internet connection.

 Clone this repo, run `./gradlew applyPatches`, then `./gradlew reobfJar` from your terminal.
 You can find the compiled jar in the `Paper-Server/build/libs` directory.